Why do we need a Prime Vendor System?

 This allows health facilities to manage their own funds following standard operating procedures (SOP) hence enhancing fiscal decentralization.
-Funds are used for pooled purchase from the PV, based on a public-private-partnership (PPP) framework contract.
+Funds are used for pooled purchase from the PV, based on a Public-Private Partnership (PPP) framework contract.

 Medical Stores Department (MSD) is the backbone for public medicines supply in Tanzania.
 But they face challenges in filling orders of health facilities.
-The supply gap of more than 40% stemming from the out-of-stock situation and low order fulfillment rates for supplies by MSD needs to be complemented by medicines from other sources.
+The supply gap of more than 40% stemming from the out-of-stock situation and low order fulfillment rates for supplies by MSD needed to be complemented by medicines from other sources.

 To tackle the problem of medicine stock-outs the Dodoma Regional Administration and Local Government (RALG) decided to pilot a new strategy establishing a Public-Private Partnership (PPP) with a private sector pharmaceutical supplier.

 This unique Prime Vendor System (PVS) has the objective to ensure that health facilities have the medicines and medical supplies to meet the needs of the people.
 The PPP supplements the regular government supply with additional supplies from private vendors in a pooled regional approach.
 All complementary purchases from health facilities are consolidated at the district level and forwarded to the selected Prime Vendor.

 In principle, the PVS established in Dodoma region serves as a “one stop shop” intended to alleviate opportunity costs previously incurred by health facilities when they have to search for alternative sources of supplies they could not obtain from MSD.